AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 ---
 audience: end-user
 title: Use a delivery workflow activity
-description: Learn how to add a delivery workflow activity (Email, Push, SMS)
+description: Learn how to add a delivery workflow activity (Email, Push, SMS, Direct mail)
 exl-id: 155b40e2-1aa2-4251-bbaa-7e16e36f649e
 ---
-# Email, SMS, Push activities {#channel}
+# Email, SMS, Push, Direct mail activities {#channel}

-Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS and push channels.
+Adobe Campaign Web allows you to automate and execute marketing campaigns across email, SMS, Direct mail and push channels.
 You can combine channel activities into the workflow canvas to create cross-channel workflows that can trigger actions based on customer behavior and data.

-For example, you can create a welcome email campaign that includes a series of messages across different channels, such as email, SMS, and push.
+For example, you can create a welcome email campaign that includes a series of messages across different channels, such as email, SMS, push and direct mail.
 You can also send a follow-up email after a customer has completed a purchase, or send a personalized birthday message to a customer via SMS.

 By using channel activities, you can create comprehensive and personalized campaigns that engage customers across multiple touchpoints and drive conversions.